drhelius/grpc-demo/README.md

 `$ oc apply -f openshift-service-mesh/service-mesh-member-roll.yaml -n istio-system`

-We are going to use the [provided OpenShift template](openshift-templates/grpc-demo-template-istio.yaml) for deploying the services using Istio.
+In this example you are going to use the [provided OpenShift template](openshift-templates/grpc-demo-template-istio.yaml) for deploying the services using Istio.

 Make sure you are working with the right namespace: